bergercookie/vim-debugstring/README.md

 - [ ] Method to delete all the debugging strings in all "touched" buffers
 - [ ] Method to delete all the debugging strings in current buffer
+- [ ] Method to print a name of a variable easily